oar-team/kameleon/docs/source/recipe.rst

 The steps are YAML formated files stored in the ``steps`` directory which is located in the same directory as the recipe.
-To enable a better recipe reuse and ease of write the steps are stored by default in specific folders depending on the sections.
+To enable a better recipe reuse and ease of write, the steps are stored by default in specific folders depending on the sections.

 Kameleon is looking for the steps files using the ``include_steps`` list value, if it is set in the recipe (NOT mandatory).
-These includes are often the distribution steps.
-For example if you are building an ubuntu based distribution you can use:
+For example, if you are building an ubuntu based distribution you can use:

 .. code-block:: yaml